wonhee3472/Da_Vinci_Code/README.md

 ### Description of the source of data:

+We chose the dataset from the Kaggle.com, we choose the dataset for its number of data points, compl

 https://www.kaggle.com/datasets/fedesoriano/stellar-classification-dataset-sdss17

 The dataset consists of 100k observations of space taken by the SDSS.
 Every observation is described by 17 feature columns and 1 class column which identifies it to be either a star, galaxy or quasar.